ACTI-I has been successfully completed

 Approach:

-- Literature research on failure and acceptance of new technology (General) and driver assistance systems
+- Literature review on failure and acceptance of new technology (General) and driver assistance systems

-- Interviews and participant research on driver behavior and expectations of, experiences with, and appreciation of ISA
+- Interviews and participant survey on management behaviour and expectations of, experiences with, and appreciation for ISA

-- Surveys on the I(C)T for ISA by two Master Engineering Systems graduates at GeoJunxion
+- Research into ICT for ISA by two final-year students of the Master’s programme in Engineering Systems at GeoJunxion

 Contact V-tron:

 Speed is one of the most important basic risk factors in traffic.
 The faster a car is driven, the greater the risk of (serious) accidents and the higher the emissions.
-Policy therefore increasingly focuses on preventing excessive speeds and speed differences in road traffic.
-The driving assistance system ISA, Intelligent Speed Assistant, is one of the technological solutions that can contribute to this.
-ISA comes in many guises, from informative (via smart technology, the driver is informed of the prevailing speed limit) to coercive (the car is physically restricted from driving faster than the speed limit).
+Policy is therefore increasingly focused on preventing excessive speeds and speed differences in road traffic.
+The ISA (Intelligent Speed Assistant) driver assistance system is one of the technological solutions that can contribute to this.
+ISA comes in many forms, from informative (smart technology informs the driver of the applicable speed limit) to coercive (the car is physically restricted from driving faster than the speed limit).

-Meanwhile, there is ample evidence that the acceptance rate of ISA can be high when the system works perfectly.
+There is now sufficient evidence that the acceptance rate of ISA can be high when the system works perfectly.

-Practice, however, is recalcitrant.
-Driving with ISA depends on many systems, and both the in-car system and the many complex systems required to provide the underlying information can fail or transmit incorrect information.
-The active limiting of speed by ISA is also perceived and rated differently by drivers.
-All this hinders the acceptance of ISA, preventing all the positive effects.In project ACTI-I, based on interviews with experts, potential users and test subjects, a literature review, and research on the accuracy of digital maps, the impact of technical failure on the acceptance of ISA was investigated.
+However, practice is stubborn.
+Driving with ISA depends on many systems, and both the system in the car and the many complex systems required for the underlying information provision can fail or transmit incorrect information.
+Drivers also experience and assess the active speed limitation by ISA differently.
+All this stands in the way of the acceptance of ISA, preventing all the positive effects from being achieved.

-Based on the results of ACTI-I, the consortium therefore argues that both technology developers and policy makers need to act fast(er) to get the digital infrastructure in particular in order.
-In doing so, the physical infrastructure will also need to be “updated” to optimize the integration of camera images into the system.
+Based on the results of ACTI-I, the consortium therefore argues that both technology developers and policymakers must act quickly (or more quickly) to get the digital infrastructure in particular up to speed.
+The physical infrastructure will also need to be “updated” in order to optimise the integration of camera images into the system.

 Enjoy reading, and feel free to contact the researchers if you would like to know more about this project and its results.